soveng/website/src/content/concept/-index.md

       **Why Walking Works**: Research shows walking stimulates creative thought.
 As one participant put it: "left foot, right foot, left brain, right brain."
 The physical movement activates your whole being and creates the perfect conditions for free-flowing ideas.

       The island's levadas, coastal paths, and high-altitude ridges offer constantly changing scenery—nature's own slide deck.
-Exposure to sun, wind, and ocean spray anchors discussions in sensory memory; participants can later reference "that idea above the cloud layer" and everyone knows the exact moment.
+The sensory experience of sun, wind, and ocean spray anchors discussions in memory, making ideas easier to recall and reference later.
     image: 'walking.jpeg'
     float: 'right'